The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis, Homeria, and Moraea.

-Moraea group species G-I are found on this wiki page.
+Moraea group species g-i are found on this wiki page.
 More information can be learned from Peter Goldblatt's book on Moraeas.

 Moraea index lists all the species in all five groups alphabetically.

 The other species in the Moraea group are listed alphabetically on these wiki pages: Moraea group a - Moraea group b - Moraea group c-e - Moraea group f - Moraea group j-m - Moraea group n-r - Moraea group s - Moraea group t - Moraea group u-v - Moraea hybrids

 Moraea gawleri Spreng. is widespread in the Cape province and is found growing on sandy or clay slopes, usually in Renosterveld.
 It has linear channeled leaves and yellow, cream, or brick red small short lived flowers that appear in late winter-spring.
 These photos by Bob Rutemoeller were taken in September 2003 in South Africa.
 The first was taken in the Little Karoo and the second in Bontebok National Park and gives you an idea of the size of the flowers.
 The third photo is of a plant in cultivation taken by Bob Werra.
 The last two photos are of a bright bicolored form found in a pot of otherwise typical yellow M. gawleri.
 The brightly colored form is about a third larger than the typical plants, but vegetatively looks the same.
 Photos by Michael Mace.

 The first of three photos below taken September 2006 by Mary Sue Ittner was taken near Nieuwoudtville and the second and third near Clanwilliam where they were growing along a moist bank next to the road.
 The fourth photograph from Bob Rutemoeller was taken at that same spot.
 The last two photos were taken by Cameron McMaster September 2011 near the Pakhuis Pass and in Namaqualand.